josmar-crwdstffng/angular/aio/content/guide/architecture.md

 Angular supports *two-way data binding*, meaning that changes in the DOM, such as user choices, are also reflected in your program data.

 Your templates can use *pipes* to improve the user experience by transforming values for display.
-For example, use pipes to display dates and currency values that are appropriate for a user's locale.
+For example, use pipes to display dates and currency values that are appropriate for the locale of a user.
 Angular provides predefined pipes for common transformations, and you can also define your own pipes.

 <div class="alert is-helpful">